cameraui/docs/admin/workers.md

 ## Pair a worker

-Click **Generate Pairing Code** to create a one-time code (valid for 15 minutes).
-Along with it you get a ready-made configuration snippet:
+**Generate Pairing Code** creates a one-time code (valid for 15 minutes) and a configuration snippet:

 ```yaml
 worker: